FRRouting/frr/doc/user/pim.rst

 .. clicmd:: ip pim [sm | dm | sm-dm]

-   Enable pim on this interface. pim will use this interface to form pim neighbors, and start exchaning pim protocol messages with those neighbors.
-The optional argument determines what mode pim will use this interface for. ``sm`` enables sparse mode, ``dm`` enables dense mode, while ``sm-dm`` enables sparse-dense mode.
+   Enable PIM on this interface.
+PIM will use this interface to form PIM neighborships and start exchaning PIM protocol messages with those neighbors.
+The optional argument determines what mode PIM will use this interface for. ``sm`` enables sparse mode, ``dm`` enables dense mode, while ``sm-dm`` enables sparse-dense mode.

    Please note that this command does not enable the reception of IGMP reports on the interface.
-Refer to the next `ip igmp` command for IGMP management.
+Refer to the ``ip igmp`` command for IGMP management.

 .. clicmd:: ip pim ssm prefix-list PREFIX_LIST